The Lord’s Supper in Synoptic Gospels + Church Traditions

 That equation is designed to clarify, not tear down people’s belief in the sacred.

 (2)..
 In comparison, Lutherans (and perhaps Anglicans) believe that the presence of Christ is in, under, and around the bread, but the substance is not transformed.
 Lutherans do not like to call this article of faith consubstantiation, meaning the presence is “with” the substance (“con” means “with”).
 They want to take out the idea of a substance in their doctrine.
 (I don’t blame them for this.)
-But others say the label is right because Christ’s glorified body and blood enter the two sacraments.
+But others say the label is right because Christ’s glorified body and blood enter the two sacraments under the appearances.

 And so Lutherans believe that somehow, mysteriously, the presence of Christ is in, within, under the bread and wine, but without a miraculous transformation of the substance.
 Christ’s presence comes down from heaven and blesses the bread and wine.
 Therefore, the bread and wine are sacraments–holy things, holy in themselves.